psychemedia/sin-eater-resources/src/_first_controversy.md

 > Lady Verney, in the current number of the *Contemporary*, refers to the same superstition,

-an account which, we have seen, is probbaly based on her reading of *Archaeologia Cambrensis*, or a report closely based on it,
+an account which, we have seen, is probably based on her reading of *Archaeologia Cambrensis*, or a report closely based on it,

 > and if the whole story does really trace back to Aubrey,